veprelax/WORK-CASE-6/README.md

 User-friendly with autosuggestions and syntax highlighting out of the box.

 Does not use bash-compatible scripting syntax but is very intuitive for new users.
+To begin, we installed two additional command-line interpreters besides the default Bash shell.
+We chose Zsh (Z Shell) and Fish (Friendly Interactive Shell).
+These shells were installed through the package manager available in the Linux system.
+After installation, we verified that both shells were working properly by checking their versions and launching them.

 ###  To allow users to use different shells based on their role or preference, and to demonstrate the flexibility of the Linux shell environment.

 # Task 2: Creating Users and Groups
 ### Commands Used:
 # Create groups